 For tech junkies, the infotainment system is the heart of every new car.
 But like every other aspect of a car, every manufacturer does things a little bit differently, both to engineer the best system and to create a brand-specific experience for the user.

 That being said, these 10 infotainment systems represent the best of the best.
-They come from a wide variety of automakers, and are available in cars at a wide variety of price points.
+They come from a wide variety of automakers and are available in cars at a wide variety of price points.
 Keep in mind that not all features on a given system are standard, but otherwise be sure to check these systems out when shopping for your next car.

 Like everything else about Audi’s cars, MMI is sharp and well designed.
 It features a rotary controller—always a plus—and a touchpad that can recognize handwriting in some models.
 But what really sets MMI apart is the available “Virtual Cockpit” display.
 It replaces the instrument cluster that can display everything from a digital speedometer to Google Maps satellite images.
 Apple CarPlay and Android Auto are available on most new Audi models.

 When it comes to infotainment, Ford deserves a “most improved” award.
 Its old MyFord Touch systems were legendarily bad, but the current Sync 3 system has addressed their faults.
 It features responsive touchscreens, intuitive menus, and a voice-command system that allows the user to speak more naturally.
 Building on that solid foundation, Ford is adding Apple CarPlay and Android Auto, Wi-Fi hotspots, and an Amazon Alexa skill for certain vehicles.
 Sync 3 will soon be replaced by Sync 4, which will add wireless versions of CarPlay and Android Auto, as well as over-the-air software updates.
 Sync 4 will debut on the ridiculously oversized touchscreen of the Mustang Mach-E electric car.

 Hyundai’s infotainment system isn’t the most sophisticated, but they master the fundamentals.
 BlueLink features fast processors, a sensible menu layout, and a decent amount of backup analog controls.
 The larger available touchscreens offer good resolution, although the smaller screens that are standard issue in most Hyundais don’t impress as much.
 Hyundai also has a reputation as an early adopter of new tech.
 It was one of the first automakers to roll out Apple CarPlay/Android Auto, Amazon Alexa compatibility, and a mobile app that lets the driver lock and unlock the doors, or start the engine.
 The 2020 Sonata takes things a bit further with a feature that lets the car autonomously pull out of parking spaces with a few clicks of the key fob.

-- The best cars for 2020
+- The best family cars for 2020

-- The best off-road vehicles for 2020
+- The best trucks for 2020